jphalimi/PythonForMIC/Doc/extending/newtypes.rst

 methods.
 Note that if the type supports subclassing, the type passed may not be the type being defined.
 The new method calls the tp_alloc slot to allocate memory.
 We don't fill the :attr:`tp_alloc` slot ourselves.
-Rather :c:func:`PyType_Ready` fills it for us by inheriting it from our base class, which is :class:`object` by default.
+Rather :cfunc:`PyType_Ready` fills it for us by inheriting it from our base class, which is :class:`object` by default.
 Most types use the default allocation.

 .. note::